almet/web2mp3/README.md

 This is a tiny web extension which does two things:

-- It allows you to convert your shazam tags into mp3 files;
+- convert your shazam tags into mp3 files;
-- It allows you to download any Youtube page as an mp3 file.
+- download any Youtube page as an mp3 file.

 <img src="/web2mp3.gif?raw=true"/>